• Oct 16, 2024

 • Helicopter Rescue Scam: You might get sick in a high-altitude country like Nepal and some underhanded tour operators use this chance to persuade you to do helicopter rescue even though you are not that ill.
 They might tell you a life-threatening scenario so you would sign up for a rescue mission from which operators get a huge commission from the hospital and helicopter.

-These are some of the possible scams that you need to be aware of more, however, you would need to be careful of other things also like over-friendly people in the streets, children beggars, fake brand shopkeepers, etc.
+These are some of the possible scams that you need to be aware of more, however, you would need to be careful of other things also like over-friendly people in the streets, children beggars, fake brand shopkeepers, etc. Click here to inquire and save youself from such scams.

 While Nepal offers an incredible experience for its travelers, however coming here can be very expensive, especially depending on where you are flying from.
 Flight costs to Nepal depend on which month you are flying to Nepal higher on Nepali festive seasons and trekking seasons.
 Here are a few average prices for people to keep in mind;